saitejavishalj/Hotspot-analysis-of-Geospatial-data/Phase 1/README.md

 Output: Boolean (true or false)

-Definition: You first need to parse the pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") to a format that you are comfortable with.
+Definition: Parsed the pointString1 (e.g., "-88.331492,32.324142") and pointString2 (e.g., "-88.331492,32.324142") to a format that you are comfortable with.
 Then check whether the two points are within the given distance.
 Consider on-boundary point.
-To simplify the problem, please assume all coordinates are on a planar space and calculate their Euclidean distance.
+To simplify the problem, assumed all coordinates are on a planar space and calculate their Euclidean distance.

-### 3. Use Your UDF in SparkSQL
+### 3. Used UDF in SparkSQL

-The code template has loaded the original data (point data, arealm.csv, and rectangle data, zcta510.csv) into DataFrame using tsv format.
-You don't need to worry about the loading phase.

 Range query:
 ```